Azure-Samples/active-directory-verifiable-credentials-dotnet/2-asp-net-core-api-user-signin/README.md

 ---
 # Verifiable Credentials Code Sample

-As a Line of Business (LOB) developer, you'd probably want to sign-in users in your organization with their work or school accounts.
+As a developer, you'd probably want users to sign-in  with their work or school accounts.
 Then provide them an option to get verifiable credentials.
-Further you want the LOB applications to accept these verifiable credentials to allow access.
+Further you want the applications to accept these verifiable credentials to allow access.

 This code sample demonstrates how to use Microsoft's Azure Active Directory Verifiable Credentials preview to issue verifiable credentials for a signed in user and then consume those verifiable credentials.